Professional Development Institutes offer CEUs

 Professional Development Institutes are intense 4-hour workshops that are designed to provide participants with in-depth information.
 Participants registered for a PDI will receive 4 contact hours for their participation.
 Refreshment breaks will be provided.
 Participants must register for these sessions (additional fees apply).
 Space is limited - register early!

 Complete session offerings listed below:

-Career construction counseling helps people across life’s diverse spectrum use work to actively master what they passively suffer.
-Integrating theory and practice, this session engages participants in learning and practicing career construction counseling and its core method of the career construction interview to increase their knowledge and skills in its use.
+Career construction counseling helps people across life's diverse spectrum use work to actively master what they passively suffer.
+Integrating theory and practice, this session engages participants to both learn and practice career construction counseling and its core method of the career construction interview to increase their knowledge and skills in its use.
 Designed for a general audience.